All Episodes

 It took about, I guess, till 1983 when that started happening.

-Uh, so much other good news.
+So much other good news.

-I'm gonna explain that in a second as it relates to the economy.
+I mean, everybody that said this couldn't be done, I'm going to explain that in a second as it relates to the economy.

-Well, what happened to that Singapore deal?
+Well, what happened in that Singapore deal?

 Well, the president we saw earlier this morning on television, he concluded his remarks about 4.1% GDP.

-And he mentioned that after 65 long years, American heroes whose remains have been in Korea since they were lost in the Korean war, are finally coming home to their families, which to me is a big deal.
+And he mentioned that after 65 long years, American heroes whose remains have been in Korea since they were lost in the Korean War are finally coming home to their families, which to me is a big deal.

 They get to lay their loved ones to rest.

-And the president fought for it and he got it, and it's happening on top of no missiles fired over Japan, on top of literally dismantling a nuclear test facility on top of hostages being sent home, and now we're talking about denuclearization, and not one rocket has flown over Japan since.
+And it's happening on top of no missiles fired over Japan, on top of literally dismantling a nuclear test facility, on top of hostages being sent home.

 That was the reason.